pokornyv/SQUAD/README.md

 SQUAD
 =====

+#### Note: Major update is due in May 2019.
+Simplified structure, better performace, increased stability around the 0-π transition point.

 #### Description:
 **SQUAD** (**su**perconducting **qua**ntum **d**ot) is a python2 code to calculate spectral
 and transport properties of a single-level quantum dot connected to two BCS superconducting (sc) leads.